tldr-pages/tldr/pages/linux/rig.md

 `rig -m`

-`rig -f`

 - Use data files found in *datadir*.
 Without this  option, the  default  directory  of /usr/share/rig is assumed:

 `rig -d {{datadir}}`